 4. Provide written notice of the time and place of the discipline hearing, which shall be within the guidelines as specified in Section III.B..

-5. If a student has been instructed by the Dean of Students to appear for the hearing and then fails to attend at the time designated, the Dean/Board may suspend the student from the University and shall send written notice of suspension to the student at his/her last address of record on file with the University.
+5. If a student has been instructed by the Associate Vice President for Student Life to appear for the hearing and then fails to attend at the time designated, the Associate Vice President/Board may suspend the student from the University and shall send written notice of suspension to the student at his/her last address of record on file with the University.

-6. During the period of interim suspension, the student shall not enter the campus or the University other than to meet with the Dean of Students.
-However, the Dean may grant the student special permission for the express purpose of meeting with faculty, staff or students in preparation for his/her hearing.
+6. During the period of interim suspension, the student shall not enter the campus or the University other than to meet with the Associate Vice President for Student Life.
+However, the Associate Vice President may grant the student special permission for the express purpose of meeting with faculty, staff or students in preparation for his/her hearing.

 Students who have been suspended on an interim basis and whose suspension upon hearing or appeal is found to have been unwarranted shall be provided full opportunity to re-establish their academic and student standing to the extent possible within the abilities of the University, including the opportunity to take examinations, make up class assignments or otherwise complete course offerings missed by reason of the suspension.

 Any student found in violation of the Student Conduct Code shall have the right to appeal his/her case to the Appeals Board.

 a.
 If a student wishes to appeal a decision of the hearing officer(s), he/she must submit a written appeal to the hearing officer(s) within three (3) business days after the student has been orally presented the hearing officer's (officers') decision.
 Failure to file such a request within the required time period will constitute and be construed as full acceptance by all parties of the findings.

 b.
 In the written request, the student should explain his/her reason for appeal by addressing one of the following issues: